-Mount Mary University complies with all aspects of the Americans with Disabilities Act and state disability laws.
+Mount Mary University complies with all aspects of the Americans with Disabilities Act (ADA) and state disability laws.
 The University, therefore, will provide reasonable accommodations to qualified applicants, employees, and students with known documented disabilities, unless the accommodations would cause undue hardship to Mount Mary University.
 Mount Mary University complies with ADA for employees and Section 504 of the Rehabilitation Act for Students.
-Detailed information can be found in the Student Handbook.

 Mount Mary University is committed to providing equal opportunities in higher education to academically qualified students with disabilities.
 Mount Mary University does not offer a specialized curriculum for persons with disabilities.
 Students at Mount Mary have access to tools and resources that will enable them to manage day-to-day life in the University.
 The services that are available will vary depending on the nature of the disability.
-Students can contact the Accessibility Coordinator located in the Student Success Center.
+Students can contact the Coordinator for Accessibility Services, who is located in the Student Success Center, with questions.